 PISTON, PEN & PRESS (2021): with University of Strathclyde and Historic Environment Scotland / Stanley Mills.
 Working with local Primary groups to explore the history of Stanley Mills and local poets of the Victorian era who wrote about the Mills; the traditions of having a village poet and a Literary Society.
 Students wrote their own poems about the industrial era, and their own present day experiences; created their own Literary Society, and a publication of their work was produced.

 NEW DECLARATIONS (2020-21): with Hospitalfield and Arbroath 2020+1 Festival.
-RS devised a creative writing engagement project for young people, responding to the 700th anniversary of the Declaration of Arbroath in 2020; considering issues of freedom in a contemporary context.
+Devised a creative writing engagement project for young people, responding to the 700th anniversary of the Declaration of Arbroath in 2020; considering issues of freedom in a contemporary context.
 Authors contributed individual short pieces of writing following a series of online workshops with RS.
 The full collaborative text was edited and compiled by RS, honouring individual voices while weaving them together to a cohesive whole, echoing the form of the original 1320 Declaration.

 JOURNEYS INTO THE LITERARY LANDSCAPE (2016-20): with Falkland Centre for Stewardship, session leader then project coordinator for a recurring programme of creative / writing workshops funded by YouthLink Scotland.
 Working with teenagers and young people in Fife, exploring outdoor environments and making creative visual and written work in response, working with a range of artists and art forms.

 POETRY APOTHECARY (2016-20): a series of independent public workshops combining poetry/creative writing with natural perfumery using essential oils.
 Exploring ideas of holistic creative practice alongside alchemy, aromatherapy, language-as-alchemy, scent and sustainability.
-Workshops took place at Falkland Centre for Stewardship, The Ecology Centre (Kinghorn, Fife), Centre for Contemporary Arts (Glasgow), The Sir Arthur Conan Doyle Centre (Edinburgh), Beckside Books (Penrith, with Wild Women Press).
+Workshops took place at Falkland Centre for Stewardship, The Ecology Centre (Kinghorn, Fife), Centre for Contemporary Arts (Glasgow), The Sir Arthur Conan Doyle Centre (Edinburgh), Wall Projects (Montrose), Beckside Books (Penrith, with Wild Women Press).